h12w/teff/spec.md

      ↓                 ↓
     array         ::= array_element*

-To represent an array of array, the anonymous symbol "_" is introduced.
+To represent an array of array, the anonymous symbol "_" is introduced to represent the anonymous parent of a child array.

     node          ::= value (indent list  unindent)?
      ↓                 ↓             ↓
     array_element ::=  _     indent array unindent

 e.g.